n8willis/opentype-shaping-documents/opentype-shaping-arabic-general.md

 ### 3. Computing letter joining states ###

-In order to correctly apply the initial, medial, and final form substitutions from GSUB during stage 6, the shaping engine must tag every letter for possible application of the appropriate feature.
+In order to correctly apply the initial, medial, and final form substitutions from <abbr>GSUB</abbr> during stage 6, the shaping engine must tag every letter for possible application of the appropriate feature.

 > Note: not all of the rules detailed below apply to every script that